HerrChick/blaster-colour-picker/README.md

-# OBJ Viewer Web Component
+# Nerf Blaster Colour Picker Web Component

-A TypeScript web component that uses Three.js to load and display OBJ files with interactive camera controls, mesh visibility toggles, material editing, and advanced viewing features.
+A TypeScript web component that uses Three.js to load and display OBJ files to allow vendors to provide interactive colour picking to their shops.

 See the demo [here!](https://blaster-colour-picker.vercel.app/)

-## Features

-- 🎮 **Interactive Camera Controls**: Pan, tilt, and zoom with mouse/touch
-- 👁️ **Mesh Visibility Controls**: Show/hide individual meshes with checkboxes
-- 🎨 **Material Editing**: Click on meshes to edit colors and materials
-- 📁 **File Loading**: Load OBJ files with optional MTL material files
-- 📸 **Screenshot Capture**: Capture and download viewport screenshots
-- 🔄 **Coordinate System Support**: Switch between Y-up and Z-up coordinate systems
-- 📱 **Responsive**: Works on desktop and mobile devices
-- 🔧 **TypeScript**: Fully typed

 ## Installation